ukhsa-collaboration/snapperdb/README.md

 snapperdb.py make_snpdb -c $myconfigname
 ```

 This command will execute the SQL to create the postgres database.
 Then it will either simulate reads or use the user supplied reads to map against the reference genome.
-Regions of ambigous mapping (and any variants!) are stored in SNP database.
+Regions of ambiguous mapping (and any variants!) are stored in SNP database.

 ### Populating a Database with FASTQs